Ivan Chopin

-Ivan Chopin (Иван Иванович Шопен; 1798 - 15 August 1870) was a historian, ethnographer and statesman of French origin.
+Ivan Chopin (Иван Иванович Шопен; 1798 – 15 August 1870) was a Russian historian, ethnographer and statesman of French origin.

 History

-Ivan Chopin was born in 1798 in France and lived there till 1820s.
+Chopin was born in 1798 in France and lived there until 1825.
 The circumstances of his birth and upbringing are unknown.
 In the mid-1820s, he came to Russia, where he took the name of Ivan Ivanovich, and remained for a long time in the Caucasian civil service.
-In 1829 he was instructed by the Governor of the Caucasus Paskevich to make the description of the newly conquered territories of Eastern Armenia.
-From 1829 till 1832 Chopin was engaged in a detailed study of the Erivan and Nakhichevan khanate, which by Treaty of Turkmenchay in 1828 were given to the Russian Empire and were named as the Armenian Oblast.
+In 1829, he was instructed by the Governor of the Caucasus Paskevich to make the description of the newly conquered territories of Eastern Armenia.
+From 1829 till 1832 Chopin was engaged in a detailed study of the Erivan and Nakhichevan Khanate, which by Treaty of Turkmenchay in 1828 were given to the Russian Empire and were named as the Armenian Oblast.

-Collecting material for future books, Ivan met with people of different ethnical origin, observed their customs and culture.
-In 1830 Chopin was appointed as advisor of the Armenian regional government, in 1833 he was chairman of the Department of Revenue and the state-owned property of the Armenian Oblast, and after - an official for special assignments Chief Commander of the Transcaucasian region.
+Collecting material for future books, Chopin met with people of different ethnic origin, and observed their customs and culture.
+In 1830, Chopin was appointed as advisor of the Armenian regional government.
+In 1833, he was chairman of the Department of Revenue and the state-owned property of the Armenian Oblast, and after he became an official for special assignments Chief Commander of the Transcaucasian region.